Skip to main content

 Delivery logs

-The Developers area shows recent deliveries for each endpoint — the event sent, the response your endpoint returned, and whether it succeeded — so you can debug an integration and confirm events are being received.
+Retrieve recent deliveries for a subscription with GET /v1/webhooks/{id}/deliveries — each delivery reports the event sent, the attempts made, the HTTP status your endpoint returned, and whether it is pending, failed (awaiting a retry), delivered, or dead.
+Use it to debug an integration and confirm events are being received.